Map search

 User problem statement

-Overseas property buyers often lack familiarity with local geography, making it difficult to understand where properties are located, compare areas and gauge proximity to places that matter to them.
-As a result, they struggle to confidently narrow down search results using a traditional list-based property index alone.
+Overseas property buyers often lack familiarity with local geography, so it’s difficult for them to understand where properties are located, compare areas and gauge proximity to places of interest.
+As a result, users struggle to widen search areas using a traditional listed property index alone.

 Business problem statement

-As overseas property portals increasingly offered map-based search as a standard feature, Kyero’s absence of a map search created a competitive disadvantage.
-This increased the risk of buyer drop-off, lower search engagement and reduced perceived value of Kyero both users and for estate agents comparing portals to list with.
+As overseas property portals increasingly offered map-based search as a standard feature, Kyero’s lack of a map search is a competitive disadvantage.
+This increases the risk of buyer drop-off, lower search engagement and reduced perceived value of Kyero - both for users and for estate agents.

 Research challenge

-Key UX Document examples - affinity mapping, user persona, user journey to map
+Key UX Documents - affinity mapping, user persona, user journey to map

 Impact

-• Map search became a core part of Kyero’s experience, increasing user confidence when searching unfamiliar locations, with a 16% increase in properties viewed Vs non-map users.
+Map search became a core part of the search experience, increasing user behaviour of searching additional locations, resulting in a +16% increase in properties viewed Vs non-map users.

 Approach and rationale